askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

 💡 **Annotation is Interactive**
 *Try to hover your mouse on the red bounding box.
-It will let you know how to manipulate that element via askui*
+It will let you know how to manipulate that element via AskUI*

 ## 3. Automate Web Searching
 Now we are good to go for the actual automation process.